 Yes, this happened in 1956.
 Iquebi was hunted, captured and exhibited in public in Asuncion, Paraguay’s capital, as a prey.
 He then was liberated by Jesuits priests, "evangelized", colonized and after 20 years of diaspora went back home to his family and land.

 This is a story that unfortunately is not alien to most of indigenous cultures.
 There are similar stories of abuse, displacement and theft by governments and corporations in Canada and around the world.
 These stories need to be told.
 The only way to stop the abusers is to denounce and talk about the abuse.
-The only way that as designers we can decolonize is by creating space for decolonized places.
+The only way that as designers we can decolonize is by creating space for decolonized voices.

 Copyright © 2024 Patvera - All Rights Reserved.